Ellen Lennon, R.N.

 When your child is absent or tardy from school, please call or email the health office.
 Please remember to send in a written note of explanation when your child returns.

 For health related absences and/or appointments, parents are encouraged to provide a written excuse from the health care provider.
+During COVID-19 documentation is required.
+Refer to the district's reopening plan.

 Over the Counter Medications (OTC)